itsBilal111/Intro/README.md

 - 👋 Hi, I’m Bilal.
-- 👀 I’m currently interested in CyberSecurity, Blockchain.
+- 👀 Being a Freshie, Enrolled as an ASE and looking towards being a Top-tier Software Engineer, I’m currently interested in innovative ideas and ways to make them reality.
-- 🌱 I’m currently learning Solidity to work on web3.0 domain
+- 🌱 I’m currently learning Nodejs to work on MERN/Web3.0 Projects
-- 💞️ I’m looking to collaborate on ... (soon)
 - 📫 How to reach me: https://www.linkedin.com/in/mbk20/